A Masters Degree in Folklore and Public Culture

 - Given the interdisciplinary nature of the Folklore and Public Culture Master’s Program, provide a statement addressing your academic objectives.

 - Explain how the academic resources associated with the UO Folklore and Public Culture Program would enable you to meet your goals.

 - Make sure to specify which track (general or public sector) you would like to follow.

 - The statement is not to exceed five double-spaced, printed pages.

-ADMISSION ACCEPTANCE: The Folklore Program Admissions committee will consider each application in accordance with the factors listed above.
-Each applicant will be notified in writing of their acceptance or denial into the Folklore Program.
-The director of Folklore shall also notify the Dean of the Graduate School of the status of each applicant.
-The Director of Folklore shall have the final determination on the admissibility of an applicant into the Folklore Program.
+ADMISSION ACCEPTANCE: The Folklore and Public Culture Program admissions committee will consider each application in accordance with the factors listed above.
+Each applicant will be notified in writing of their acceptance or denial into the Folklore and Public Culture Program.
+The director of Folklore and Public Culture shall also notify the Dean of the Graduate School of the status of each applicant.
+The Director of Folklore and Public Culture shall have the final determination on the admissibility of an applicant into the Folklore and Public Culture Program.

 Conditional Acceptance: The admissions committee accepts students conditionally when its members feel that a student has great potential to succeed in our program, however, some aspect of their application is weaker than what is required to be admitted into the program.
 Moving from conditional to regular status depends on faculty evaluation of grades (minimum 3.0 GPA), written and oral work, and progress toward a thesis or terminal project during the first two terms of attendance (at least 18 credits, with no incompletes).
 Failure to meet these requirements will result in the student’s removal from the program at the end of the second term of their attendance.